wmcadigital/wmn-design-system/src/www/pages/docs/get-started/using-the-design-system/index.njk.md

 If you are using the [Prototype Kit](/docs/get-started/prototype-kit/) or you [installed the design system using npm](/docs/get-started/production/#option-2-install-using-npm), you can copy the code from either the HTML markup or Nunjucks markup tab below any examples.

-As both of these methods use <a href="https://mozilla.github.io/nunjucks/templating.html" target="_blank" rel="noopener noreferrer" class="wmnds-link">Nunjucks templating</a>, you can use our nunjucks macros (Nunjucks markup tab) and use the Nunjucks properties tab as reference to speed up your development.
+As both of these methods use <a href="https://mozilla.github.io/nunjucks/templating.html" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Nunjucks templating</a>, you can use our nunjucks macros (Nunjucks markup tab) and use the Nunjucks properties tab as reference to speed up your development.

 #### Nunjucks macros

 A Nunjucks macro is a simple template that generates more complex HTML.
 However, macros are more sensitive to mistakes than HTML, so it’s worth saving and previewing.

-When using Nunjucks macros (Nunjucks markup tab) in the [Prototype Kit](/docs/get-started/prototype-kit/), leave out the first line that starts with <br/><code class="wmnds-website-inline-code">&lcub;&percnt; from ...</code>.
+When using Nunjucks macros (Nunjucks markup tab) in the [Prototype Kit](/docs/get-started/prototype-kit/), leave out the first line that starts with <br/><code class="tfwmds-website-inline-code">&lcub;&percnt; from ...</code>.

 {% endmarkdown %}
 {{
   compExample([
-      wmndsAccordion({
+      tfwmdsAccordion({
         id: "accordion-njk"
       })
     ], {
-      componentPath: "wmnds/components/accordion/",
+      componentPath: "tfwmds/components/accordion/",
       njk: true,
-      njkProps: wmndsAccordionProps,
+      njkProps: tfwmdsAccordionProps,
       js: false,
       iframe: false
     }